Sruthi-Reddy-B/Sruthi-Reddy-B/README.md

 ---

 ##  Featured Projects
 -  **End-to-End Machine Learning Pipeline** — From data preprocessing to deployment using Flask.
+-  **Object detection with pose visualization** - 6D Pose estimation for robotics

 *(See repositories below for code and demos.)*